shopglobal/paravan-nodejs-pool/README.md

 Assistance is not available for frontend customization!

-You can find us at the Discord Channel https://discord.gg/uTMpZby
+You can find us at the Telegram Group https://t.me/ETNXPOOLCOM